 Editor's Note: This test case is incomplete.
 The following aspects are either missing or not yet determined:

-- To complete test procedure definition, it is required to clarify in RAN4 whether mean power density limit within transmit power density requirements from regulatory requirements refers to spatial mean and/or mean within the channel bandwidth.

 - MU Analysis, test tolerances and any associated Annex F updates for new power density metric is pending.

 6.2.1_1.1 Test purpose